code-felipe/supplyflow/docs/DECISIONS.md

 - Do not expose code generation endpoints to the public.
 - Keep audit fields (`createdAt`, `usedAt`, `createdBy`, `usedBy`).

 # Mail Sending Module — JavaMail Integration

-## Overview
+## Overview: Email Delivery Implementation

-This module implements email delivery using JavaMail within the SupplyFlow application.
+This module implements email delivery using **JavaMail** within the **SupplyFlow** application.
-It allows sending structured, data-rich, and professional HTML emails directly from the system — leveraging user and entity data — without relying on manual document handling or external email clients.
+It allows sending structured, data-rich, and professional **HTML emails** directly from the system — leveraging user and entity data — without relying on manual document handling or external email clients.

+### Implementation Notes

+While JavaMail provides a reliable way to send emails, it offers **limited tracking capabilities**.
+Specifically, there is **no built-in mechanism** to monitor whether an email was successfully delivered, opened, or if it failed after leaving the SMTP server.

+Although a more robust solution could be achieved using the **Gmail API** — which supports message tracking, delivery reports, and error feedback — this implementation opts for a **simpler internal flag mechanism**.
+A **boolean field (`status`)** is used to record the outcome of each email operation:

+- `true` → Email sent successfully.
+- `false` → Email failed to send (due to SMTP or delivery issues).

+This approach omits advanced verification and delivery tracking features, but given the current system requirements, it provides **a sufficient and maintainable solution** for the time being.

 # Why This Implementation Was Needed